kuzudb/kuzudb.github.io/docs/getting-started/introduction-examples.md

 Kùzu C++ API is distributed as a so/dylib library file and a set of header files.
 The C++ API can be downloaded [here](https://github.com/kuzudb/kuzu/releases/tag/v0.0.2).
 After the C++ API is downloaded and extracted into a directory, it can be used without installation by just specifying the library search path for the linker.
 Below is a short example of how to get started.
 Details of the [C++ API is here](../client-apis/cpp-api/overview.md).
 - Setup:
-In this example, we assume that the so/dylib, the headers, the CSV files, and the cpp code file is under the same directoy:
+In this example, we assume that the so/dylib, the headers, the CSV files, and the cpp code file is under the same directory:

 ```
 ├── include